6. Communications

 Quantization Effects on Decoder Performance.
 Date, Andrew O’Dea, and Timothy T. Pham Date.
 “Telemetry Data Decoding.”
 (2013).

 Let’s walk through computation of BER=f( \tfrac{E_b}{N_0}) for Binary Phase-Shift Keying (BPSK).
-We have a BPSK with a carrier signal where where t is time and T is period, and information signal given by:
+We have a BPSK with a carrier signal where t is time and T is period, and the information signal is given by:

 x_1 (t) = + A \sqcap( \tfrac{t}{T}) and x_0 (t) = - A \sqcap( \tfrac{t}{T})